Apply Visit Contact

 Can I transfer graduate credit from another graduate Social Work program?

-A maximum of 6 graduate credit hours may be transferred from other CSWE-accredited institutions at the discretion of the MSW Program Director and the Graduate Program Director.
+Yes.
+A maximum of 6 graduate credit hours may be transferred from other CSWE-accredited institutions.
+Transfer credit hours are also at the discretion of the MSW Program Director and the Dean.

 Are the forms provided the only acceptable format for the letter of recommendation?